Contact2Grasp: 3D Grasp Synthesis via Hand-Object Contact Constraint: Method

 \subsection{Penetration-aware Partial Optimization}

-Though GraspNet gives plausible grasps for most cases, the grasps may exhibit penetration, resulting in low grasp success rate in simulation.
-Hence, we propose to detect the penetration and refine the partial poses causing it while keep other partial poses of good quality unchanged.
-The full hand mesh is divided into six parts: five fingers and the palm.
+Though GraspNet gives plausible grasps for most cases, physically feasible grasps are sensitive to small errors in poses.
+For example, small penetration of a fingertip to the surface of an object can make the object drop to the floor.
+Hence, we propose the penetration-aware partial (PAP) optimization with generated contact maps to provide further constraints for small-scale partial pose refinement.
+PAP aims to detect the penetration and refine the partial poses causing it while keeping other partial poses of good quality unchanged.
+To this end, the full hand mesh is divided into six parts: five fingers and the palm.
 If penetration is detected in the palm area, all the poses are adjusted.
 If penetration is detected in a finger part and no penetration happens in the palm area, only the partial poses of the finger are adjusted.
-We use $\theta_p$ to represent the partial poses requiring adjustment and the refined poses $\theta_p^*$ are obtained by
+The loss for the PAP optimization is formulated as: